iamdolores/hangman/README.md

 * **Veronica Mayorga**

 ## Acknowledgements
-Thanks to REACH Linkedin program for the challenge for the API and the challenge! :smile: :+1: :+1:
+Thanks to REACH Linkedin program for the challenge for the [word dictionary API](http://app.linkedin-reach.io/words) and the coding challenge! :smile: :+1: :+1: